myarnwas/Chat-Bot-Telegram-University-of-Palestine/README.md

 ⸻

 ## 🚀 How to Run the Bot
 1. Open a terminal in the project root.
 2. Run the bot script:
-      ```bash

   	    python main.py

-  3. Open Telegram, search for your bot, and start interacting using the commands below.
+  4. Open Telegram, search for your bot, and start interacting using the commands below.

 ⸻